 Nindethana Droughtmaster Stud is proudly owned and operated by Bronwyn Betts and Michael Hawkins and their family.
 The stud was first established in the late 1970’s by Bronwyn’s parents, the late Jack and Thelma Betts, and operated on the Betts family property at Camp Mountain in the Samford Valley, north west of Brisbane.

-The new chapter of Nindethana Droughtmasters began in 2007 and trades under the banner of Nindethana Pastoral Pty Ltd. The stud operates on the original Betts family property at Camp Mountain, and on a second property, ‘The Parklands’ located on the South Pine River approximately 10 kms from the home block.
+The second generation of Nindethana Droughtmasters began in 2007 and trades under the banner of Nindethana Pastoral Pty.
+Ltd. The stud is located on the original Betts family property at Camp Mountain, which is nestled in the shadows of the De’Aguilar Range.
+Additional breeder blocks are located along the South Pine River on land that was formerly the CSIRO Samford Grass Research Station.